 Here are my notes from the book.

-6/ We have come to (wrongly) assume that such inner conflicts can be reduced and removed completely through acquisition of knowledge
+6/ We have come to (wrongly) assume that such inner conflicts can be reduced and removed completely through the acquisition of knowledge.

-7/ Modern day science and corresponding techno-utopists strive to give human history a meaning by seeking a sense of progress within it by increasing amount of knowledge over time
+7/ Modern-day science and corresponding techno-utopists strive to give human history meaning by seeking a sense of progress within it by increasing the amount of knowledge over time.

-8/ In that way, science is an extension of religions like Christianity that promise redemption of humans at point in future when so and so is done (anti-ageing research in case of science and return of prophet in religions)
+8/ In that way, science is an extension of religions like Christianity that promise redemption of humans at a point in the future when so and so is done (anti-aging research in case of science and return of prophet in religions)

-9/ Both science and modern day religions aim to provide the final word on the world.
-They systematically remove mystery and illusion from the human mind by explaining why good and evil exists
+9/ Both science and modern-day religions aim to provide the final word on the world.
+They systematically remove mystery and illusion from the human mind by explaining why good and evil exist.

-10/ But human soul resists the final word from either science or religion because that limits the freedom granted by self-awareness.
-The concept of determinism is incompatible with what’s felt by the soul in in terms of its free-will
+10/ But the human soul resists the final word from either science or religion because that limits the freedom granted by self-awareness.
+The concept of determinism is incompatible with what’s felt by the soul in terms of its free-will.

 18/ What is to guarantee that our tech creations won’t undergo a process of evolution and eventually become autonomous and beyond our control?

-20/ Yet in a world hell bent on human redemption, which the history teaches is a foolish enterprise, the only way to maintain inner sanity is to have an inner freedom
+20/ Yet in a world hell-bent on human redemption, which history teaches is a foolish enterprise, the only way to maintain inner sanity is to have inner freedom.

-22/ Inner freedom also requires a negative belief that there are some things which will forever remain beyond our comprehension
+22/ Inner freedom also requires a negative belief that there are some things that will forever remain beyond our comprehension.

-23/ Our inner-conflict is a proof that while we know the questions, we may never know the answers
+23/ Our inner-conflict is proof that while we know the questions, we may never know the answers.

 That’s it.
 The book touched on many topics on meaning and freedom.
 I highly recommend reading it.